stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 If that alignment and real-time collaboration has not been achieved, you will want to repeat the above steps, and you may need to regroup and apply one or both of these strategy pages inside #stratapp:

 * our why - [Simon Sinek's](https://stratappsaas.com/how-great-leaders-inspire-action-by-simon-sinek/ "Simon Sinek") framework for establishing a solid belief foundation, that engages customers and employees
-* direction - [Professor Roger Martin's](https://stratappsaas.com/professor-roger-martin-on-what-ceos-should-really-be-doing/ "Professor Roger Martin") framework for setting a direction, so that the leadership team and management can then shape the strategy tree and execution
+* direction - [Professor Roger Martin's](https://stratappsaas.com/professor-roger-martin-on-what-ceos-should-really-be-doing/ "Professor Roger Martin") framework for setting a direction, so that the leadership team and management can shape the strategy tree and strategy execution

 In #stratapp, you can turn pages on/off by team or individual - you don't have to change your business to suit the app - so you don't have to apply these "our why" and "direction" pages as part of regrouping.
-That decision is up to you.
+That decision and the preferred approach to achieving initial alignment is up to you, as you know what will work best for your leadership team.

 ## implementing OKRs - run the first period with the leadership team only

 Although OKRs are all about [engaging everyone](https://bit.ly/stratapp-engaging-people "engaging people"), success starts at the top.

-That's the focus of steps 1 to 5.
+Therefore, starting with the leadership team is the focus of steps 1 to 5.

 ### step #5 - start with the leadership team

 With the leadership team now aligned on the strategy tree, the next step is to agree OKRs for the first period.

-Most organizations opt for a quarterly OKR cycle, however early-stage companies may prefer to set OKRs monthly.
+Most organizations opt for a quarterly OKR cycle, however early-stage companies may prefer monthly.

 For your first OKR period, we recommend: